crowdagger/crowbook/README.md

 choke on some "weird" unicode character.
 See the example book rendered in [PDF](http://lise-henry.github.io/crowbook/book.pdf) on github.io.

-ODT output is experimental at best.
-It might work if your inputs files only include very basic formatting (basically, headers, emphasis and bold), it will probably look ugly in the rest of the cases, and it might miserably fail in some.
-See the example book rendered in [ODT](http://lise-henry.github.io/crowbook/book.odt) on github.io if you want to hurt your eyes.
+ODT output is currently experimental at best.
+It might work with very basic formatting but still needs a *lot* of work.
+You can still see the example book rendered in [ODT](http://lise-henry.github.io/crowbook/book.odt) on github.io to have an idea of the current status for this output format.

 ### Input format ###